bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-config-map-and-secrets.rst

 That file already contains many comments to help you understand each data value, but we make some additional remarks on some of the values below.

+Note: None of the data values in ``config-map.yaml`` need to be base64-encoded.
+(This is unlike ``secret.yaml``, where all data values must be base64-encoded.
+This is true of all Kubernetes ConfigMaps and Secrets.)

 vars
 ~~~~